-As businesses focus on recovery from the COVID-19 pandemic, there is widespread acceptance that now is the time to invest in new payments innovations and upgrade capabilities.
+As businesses focus on recovery from market upheavals, there is widespread acceptance that now is the time to invest in new payments innovations and upgrade capabilities.

 In this research, a large majority of companies plan to increase spending on their payments infrastructure, because they recognize the wider benefits this can bring to their businesses (see Figure 1).